 1. The Association's leadership must ensure that NEC Members are informed of all key decisions timeously and involve Members in the decision- making process whenever possible.
 Pres, CEO, VPs, Manco On-going.
 2. The NEC agrees to the full and final settlement of two months' salary reached with Coach Joel Santana as consideration for termination of his services with the Association.
 ALL Done.
 3. The NEC extends a special vote of thanks to Messrs Matsilela Sono, Gavin Hunt and Clive Barker for their assess- ment of the matches of the Senior National Team.
 CEO Done.
-4. The NEC accepts the recommendation of the Management Committee to re-employ Coach Carlos Alberto Parreira as the Head Coach of the Men's Senior National Team until one month after the end of the 2010 FIFA World CupTM on the terms and condi- tions negotiated by the President and Vice-President Mazibuko provided that in future we apply a bias toward employing a local coach for our Senior National Team.
+4. The NEC accepts the recommendation of the Management Committee to re-employ Coach Carlos Alberto Parreira as the Head Coach of the Men's Senior National Team until one month after the end of the 2010 FIFA World Cup on the terms and condi- tions negotiated by the President and Vice-President Mazibuko provided that in future we apply a bias toward employing a local coach for our Senior National Team.
 Pres/CEO Done.
 5. The NEC approves the proposal to hire an additional South African coach for the Men's Senior National Team to strengthen its technical team and that the Technical Committee is instructed to institute a process to identify the candidate for this post and submit the recommendation to the NEC at the next meeting.
 Technical Committee On-going.
 6. The NEC agrees that persons and structures that have publicly announced that they do not recognise the validity of the elections should not be allowed to work on national team and other events of the Association.
 CEO On-going.

-7. The NEC agrees that the Provincial Af- fairs Committee must consist of the 9 Provincial Representatives and a chair- person.
+7. The NEC agrees that the Provincial Af-NEC Done. fairs Committee must consist of the 9 Provincial Representatives and a chairperson.
 The NEC further agrees that a National Representative chair this Committee and that 2 members of the Associate Members participate in this committee.
-NEC Done.
-8. The NEC agrees that Marume Moerane (SC), Yoga Moodley (SC) Gcina Malindi (SC), Paul Pretorius (SC) and Mohamed Randera (SC) be appointed to the Panel of Arbitrators.
+8. The NEC agrees that Marume Moerane Done.
+CEO to write letters confirming NEC (SC), Yoga Moodley (SC) Gcina Malindi appointments.
+(SC), Paul Pretorius (SC) and Mohamed Randera (SC) be appointed to the Panel of Arbitrators.
 The Legal Committee must propose the remaining members of the panel.
-NEC Done.
-CEO to write letters confirming appointments.
-9. The NEC agrees that the filling of all vacant positions, except the Provincial Affairs Director's post, be frozen with immediate effect.
-CEO Done.
-10. The NEC agrees to add Mr Sturu Pasiya as a Member of the Technical Committee.
-NEC Done.
-11. The NEC agrees that Mr Willie Segoale be added as a Member of the Referees Committee and that Mr Jabu Moleketi be added to the Finance Committee.
-NEC Done.
-12. The NEC agrees that the following per- sons be added to committees as listed hereafter: Sam Mathabe (Competi- tions), Poobalan Govindasamy (Legal & Const), Anastasia Tsichlas (Womens) NEC Done.
-13. The NEC agrees that Messrs Lerefolo, Nhlapho and Mumble finalise the populating of committees and recom- mend an optimal number of members per committee using the previous committee membership as a guideline.
+9. The NEC agrees that the filling of all CEO Done. vacant positions, except the Provincial Affairs Director's post, be frozen with immediate effect.
+10. The NEC agrees to add Mr Sturu Pasiya NEC Done. as a Member of the Technical Committee.
+11. The NEC agrees that Mr Willie Segoale NEC Done. be added as a Member of the Referees Committee and that Mr Jabu Moleketi be added to the Finance Committee.
+12. The NEC agrees that the following per-NEC Done. sons be added to committees as listed hereafter: Sam Mathabe (Competitions), Poobalan Govindasamy (Legal & Const), Anastasia Tsichlas (Womens) 13.
 Nhlapo, Lerefolo, Mumble.
-Done.
-14. The NEC agrees that gender be a consideration for appointment to committees and other activities of the Association.
-NEC On-going.
-15. The NEC agrees that the relevant departments must serve as the secretariat for the various committees.
-NEC On-going.
+The NEC agrees that Messrs Lerefolo, Done.
+Nhlapho and Mumble finalise the populating of committees and recommend an optimal number of members per committee using the previous committee membership as a guideline.
+14. The NEC agrees that gender be a NEC On-going. consideration for appointment to committees and other activities of the Association.
+15. The NEC agrees that the relevant NEC On-going. departments must serve as the secretariat for the various committees.